Places Visited: Kathmandu, Thimphu, Gangtey, Punakha, Paro, Kathmandu

 Surrounded by snow peaks and old-growth forest, the beautiful Phobjikha Valley is home to a unique conservation initiative, where migratory black-neck cranes, which pass through here in the winter months between October and March, are protected by local wardens and volunteers.
 The centre provides information about the birds and their migration, and if your tour coincides with their stay in the village you’ll be able to observe them grazing on the valley floor through telescopes.

-Drive east to Punakha for a one night stay at the Damchen Resort or similar.
-Visit the local Dzong (fortified monastery) in the afternoon and later take a short excursion to Chimi Lhakhang also known as 'Fertility Temple'.
+Drive to Punakha in the morning for one night at the Damchen Resort or similar.
+Visit the beautiful Punakha Dzong this afternoon, considered to be one of the finest examples of dzong architecture in Bhutan.
+Later take a short excursion to Chimi Lhakhang also known as ‘Fertility Temple’.

 Around 25km east of Thimphu, Punakha is the home of one of the country’s most beautiful monasteries, built around 1638 at the confluence of two rivers.
 The complex is a showcase of Bhutanese craftsmanship, with a particularly impressive assembly hall featuring fine clay statues and intricate murals.
 The dzong also hosts a well-known festival, during which an enormous thondrol ‒ an extraordinary appliquéd sacred banner ‒ is unfurled, conferring merit on all who see it.